- 1 What are Wisdom Teeth?

 Common symptoms of impacted wisdom teeth are throbbing pain in the back of the mouth, swollen or bleeding gums, swelling around the jaw, swollen glands in the shoulder or neck, and headaches.
 These symptoms can often be mistaken for Gum Disease.
 If you think you might have gum disease take a look at our main gum disease treatment page here.

 A simple home remedy for the pain is gargling with salt.
-This compound helps reduce inflammation in the gums, and even has the potential to fight infection.
-However, if pain and oral distress persists, you may need to consider extraction.
-An experienced dentist will be able to remove your wisdom teeth, thereby preventing inflammation and infection, overcrowding, damage to nearby teeth and cysts.
-Extracting impacted teeth can improve your dental hygiene significantly.
+This naturally antiseptic compound helps reduce inflammation in the gums, and even has the potential to fight infection.
+However, if pain and oral distress persists, you may need to consider an extraction or removal of the teeth.
+An experienced dentist will be able to remove your wisdom teeth with no problems thereby preventing inflammation and infection, overcrowding, damage to nearby teeth and cysts.
+Extracting impacted teeth can improve your dental hygiene significantly and lower the chance of wisdom tooth infection.

 Wisdom teeth removal procedure video

-The cost of an extraction depends on the treatment required—unless you’re under 18 or exempt from NHS charges, in which case, it may be free.
+The cost of an extraction depends on the treatment required—unless you’re under 18 or exempt from NHS charges, in which case, it may be free if you visit your NHS dentist.
+Smileworks are not an NHS dentists so you cannot have your teeth taken out here for free unfortunately.
 Typically, the cost of private wisdom teeth removal can start from £100 per tooth.
 Most associated costs are dependent upon the severity of the case.
 Here at Smileworks your emergency dental appointment will cost £50 to be seen and then your extraction will be £100 additionally.

 To see all our smileworks prices follow the link to Dental Prices.